jokade/scalanative-cocoa/README.md

 // the actual Object-C proxy that will be injected when the object is created.
 @ScalaObjC
 class AppDelegate(self: AppDelegate.InstanceType) extends NSApplicationDelegate {
-  // protected and private fields are not accesible from Objective-C private var _clickCount = 0
+  // protected and private fields are not accessible from Objective-C private var _clickCount = 0

-  // all public vars, vals, and Scala getter/setter are exposed as Objective-C properties var window: NSObject = _          // outlet connected in the xib to the application window var clickCountView: NSTextField   // another xib outlet
+  // all public vars, vals, and Scala getter/setter are exposed as Objective-C properties var window: NSObject = _             // outlet connected in the xib to the application window var clickCountView: NSTextField = _  // another xib outlet

   // all public methods are exposed to Objective-C using the normal selector semantics def takeClick(id: NSObject): Unit = {  // connected in xib as action for a button